 What is the Law Regarding Employment in Winston Salem?

 Employment law in Winston Salem governs relationships between employer and employees, and independent contractors.
-This area of law regulates such employment issues as hiring procedures, wage amounts, and termination.
-A basic understanding of Winston Salem employment laws is required for both the employee and their employer.
+This area of law governs such employment issues as hiring procedures, wage amounts, and termination.
+A general understanding of Winston Salem employment laws is required for both the employee and their employer.

 "At-Will" vs. Contract Employment Terms

-Employment is usually considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
-In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
-Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Winston Salem employee and employer.
+Employment is usually considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
+Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Winston Salem employee and employer.

 Anti-Discrimination laws in Winston Salem